 What are the requirements for course completion?

-This program has two stages of completion: (1) course completion (finishing the course itself), and (2) teaching certification (becoming eligible to be listed in our Certified Instructor Directory).
+This program has two stages of completion: (1) course completion (finishing the course itself), and (2) certification (becoming certified as a "Mindful Schools Certified Mindfulness Instructor" who is then eligible to be listed in our Certified Instructor Directory).

 For course completion, participants must: